onefoursix/run-streamsets-job-on-ephemeral-engine-on-k8s/README.md

 <img src="images/pipeline.png" alt="pipeline" width="700"/>

-- Create but do not start a Kubernetes Deployment to serve as a template.
+- Select an existing or create a new StreamSets Kubernetes Deployment to serve as a template.
 Make sure the deployment includes the stage libraries necessary to run the pipeline, in my case, the JDBC and Snowflake stage libraries.
-Typically the number of instances should be set to one, in order to deploy a single engine, and the engine CPU and memory sizing should reflect the need to run only a single pipeline at a time if that is the use of this pattern.
+Typically, deployment's "desired instances" should be set to one, with autoscaling disabled, in order to deploy a single engine, and the engine's CPU and memory sizing should reflect the need to run only a single pipeline at a time for use with this pattern.

 In my example, I'll use a Deployment named <code>deployment-template</code>: